Augustus P. Gardner: Politics

 Gardner was a member of the Republican Party, like his father-in-law.
 He was elected to the Massachusetts Senate in 1899 and served from 1900 to 1901.

 Gardner was then elected to the Fifty-seventh Congress by special election, after the resignation of United States Representative William H. Moody.
 Gardner was reelected to the eight succeeding Congresses (November 4, 1902 – May 15, 1917).
 Gardner was the chairman of the United States House Committee on Industrial Arts and Expositions during the Fifty-ninth and Sixtieth Congresses.

 In the House, Gardner favored limiting the powers of the Speaker, placing him in opposition to Republican Speaker Joseph Cannon and his allies.
 He favored restrictions on immigration and a build-up of the American national military, as opposed to reliance on state militias.
+He was one of 14 representatives, all Republicans, to oppose the Sixteenth Amendment to the United States Constitution, which imposed a federal income tax.

 In 1913, Gardner was the Republican nominee for Governor of Massachusetts, but finished third behind Democrat David I. Walsh and Progressive Charles Sumner Bird.